Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics

 \subsection{Fourier-based stepwise Poisson propagation}

-In contrast to the Binomial propagation described in Section \ref{sec:stepwise_binomial}, in the stepwise Poisson propagation the transition probabilities $\pr{\xi_n(B_{i+1})=j \big| \xi_n(B_{i}) = k} $ in Eq. \eqref{eq:poisson_transition_probabilities} do not depend on $j$ or $k$ but only on their difference.
-This is a direct result of the memoryless property of the Poisson process.
-As a result we can rewrite the recurrence relations \eqref{eq:Qij_transition} as a discrete convolution followed by a truncation of the first element,
+In contrast to the Binomial propagation described in Section \ref{sec:stepwise_binomial}, in the stepwise Poisson propagation, the transition probabilities $\pr{\xi_n(B_{i+1})=j \big| \xi_n(B_{i}) = k} $ in Eq. \eqref{eq:poisson_transition_probabilities} do not depend on $j$ or $k$ but only on their difference.
+This is due to the memorylessness property of the Poisson process.
+As a result, the recurrence \eqref{eq:Qij_transition} has the form of a linear convolution,